 I limit the emails I send, careful not to burden her.

-I was on vacation and had no service (or so I thought) and, of course, wanted to let her know how thrilled I was.
+When she informed me that she was ready to submit my manuscript to editors, I was on vacation and had no service (or so I thought) and, of course, wanted to let her know how thrilled I was.

 But every time I hit send on my response email, my computer told me it was experiencing technical difficulties.